Salaries of members of the United Kingdom Parliament: Resettlement Grant

 The Resettlement Grant is the name given to MPs' severance pay package.
 It may be claimed to help former MPs with the costs of adjusting to life outside parliament.
 It is payable to any Member who ceases to be an MP at a general election.
 The amount is based on age and length of service, and varies between 50% and 100% of the annual salary payable to a Member of Parliament at the time of the dissolution.

 In the UK the first £30,000 of severance pay is tax-free.
-As stated above, the amount retiring MPs, or those who lose their seats receive, depends on how old they are and how long they have served in the House.
-For example, an MP who stays in office for one term (say 5 years) and then leaves office will currently receive tax-free severance pay of 50% of their current salary, or £32,383 at 2009 rates – equivalent to an annual salary increment of over £12,000 at current tax rates and pay scales.
+As stated above, the amount retiring MPs, or those who lose their seats, receive depends on how old they are and how long they have served in the House.
+For example, an MP who stays in office for one term (five years) and then leaves office will currently receive tax-free severance pay of 50% of their current salary, or £32,383 at 2009 rates – equivalent to an annual salary increment of more than £12,000 at current tax rates and pay scales.

 From the start of the 2015 Parliament, a "Loss of Office Payment", at double the statutory redundancy payment, was introduced.
 "For the 'average' MP, who leaves office with 11 years' service, this may lead to a payment of around £14,850."